Concreter's Contractor License Cancellation and Reinstatement

-Ethan* had his contractor licence cancelled by Fair Trading due to a criminal conviction from 2013 and unpaid orders from the NSW Civil and Administrative Tribunal (NCAT).
-He sought contractor licence reinstatement so that he could make a living.
-This was especially important because he had faced many recent personal problems.
+Ethan* had his contractor license cancelled by Fair Trading due to a criminal conviction and unpaid orders from the NSW Civil and Administrative Tribunal (NCAT).
+He needed his license reinstated to make a living, which was especially important because he had faced many recent personal problems.

 In 2009 Ethan divorced from his then wife in a non-amicable process.
 This resulted in substance abuse in order to cope with his loss.

-In 2013 Ethan went to jail for 3 months in relation to attempting to obtain money to feed his addiction.
+Ethan struggled with substance abuse issues and went to jail in 2013 for attempting to obtain money to feed his addiction.
 Ethan was charged with other offences relating to obtaining money for his addiction.
 However, his last offence was in December 2013.
 The crimes reflected his mental health at the time and were irrational and petty crimes.

 The orders Fair Trading relied on that were unpaid were as follows: